Gav1012/Gav1012.github.io/content/authors/admin/_index.md

 Hey there, I'm Gavin!
-I'm a software developer from University of California Santa Cruz with a Bachelor's in Computer Science with a majority of my software development experience revolving around full stack web applications.
-I am currently volunteering for SpaceLab as a front end developer providing my experience and honing my skills.
-Currently I am looking at learning more about topics relating to cloud development and machine learning.
+I'm a software developer from University of California Santa Cruz with a Bachelor's in Computer Science with a majority of my software development experience revolving around developing full stack web applications.
+I am currently volunteering for SpaceLab as a front end developer providing my experience as well as improving my skills with front-end development.
+Currently I have been looking into learning more about topics relating to cloud development, AI, and machine learning.
+\
+\
-{style="text-align: justify;"}
+Skills:  Python,  JavaScript,  C,  C++,  React,  HTML,  Node,  SQL {style="text-align: justify;"}